Rajarshi101/ServLocate/servlocate_application_1/README.md

 ## 📲 User Flow
 **Login**
 * Users enter their UID to login (via CometChat).
-* On success, redirected to `MainNavigationScreen`.
+* On successful login, users are redirected to `MainNavigationScreen`.

 **Post a Service**
 * Providers fill a form: title, description, price, location, category.